-Over 2023- 2024, young people have worked with musician and playwright to write songs which a wider group of young people then devised music videos for.
+Over 2023- 2024, young people have worked with a musician and a playwright to write songs which a wider group of young people then devised music videos for.
 Please follow these links to enjoy the music videos!
 Make it through, Paradise and 15 years round the sun.

 The young people involved showcased their incredible work at a Care Day event at Cutty Sark on the 16th of February 2024.
-The songs have been played on Radio Scotland and all videos are available on YouTube with music is streaming on Spotify.
+The songs have been played on Radio Scotland and all videos are available on YouTube and Spotify to stream.